rte-antares-rpackage/leaflet.minichart/examples/PISA scores.md

 tiles.addTo(mymap);
 ```

 We now want to add to the map barcharts that represent the deviance to the mean of the three scores for year 2015.
-To do so, we loop over our data and create a `d3charts` object for each country.
+To do so, we loop over our data and create a `minicharts` object for each country.
 We store
 store them in an array so we will be able to update them later.

 ```javascript